 Please note: If you have questions or see mistakes in this study guide, contact the professor as soon as possible.
-It will not be revised again unless someone finds an error that needs to be corrected.
+After the note above in red is deleted, it will not be revised again unless someone finds an error that needs to be corrected.

 Review all readings and the introductions in anthologies and other required background material, putting emphasis on being most familiar with assignments that have received the most attention in class discussions since the midterm.

-You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novels River of Earth and Belle Prater's Boy.
+You do not need to remember in detail every work we have studied, but you should know well the title, characters and plot of one or two examples to fit each category in the review list of assignments below, and you must be prepared to write about the novel Belle Prater's Boy, the folktales in Grandfather Tales, and the play Too Free for Me.
+You may write about works we studied before midterm as well, if you wish.

 Write all answers in complete sentences and standard English.
 Test answers arenít expected to be as polished stylistically or mechanically as out-of-class papers, but college-level writing skills must be used to make your answers clear to the reader who evaluates them.